telicent-oss/telicent-lib/docs/provenance.md

 ## Data Catalogue

-By default, [Adapters and AutomaticAdapters](adapters.md) provide a method to notify a data catalogue that as data source has been updated.
+By default, [Adapters and AutomaticAdapters](adapters.md) provide a method to notify a data catalogue that a data source has been updated.

 ```python
 ...